-The Company continually evaluates selling a portion of its inventories on the spot market in response to future upside price volatility, for delivery into additional long-term supply contracts if procured and/or for future additional sales into the newly established U.S. Uranium Reserve Program.
+The Company sells uranium into its long-term contracts and continually evaluates selling a portion of its inventories on the spot market in response to future upside price volatility for delivery into additional long-term supply contracts if procured and/or for future additional sales.
 The Company also continually evaluates the potential to purchase uranium on the spot market to replace sold inventory, meet sales obligations and gain exposure to future price increases.